 Over the next few months, we'll be releasing content ranging from video interviews, vblogs and written articles - we'll be speaking to civic tech pioneers around the world to local community leaders.

 How can you get involved?

-Tip us off about a fantastic open data project that is doing amazing things with the local community - we are interested in straightforward and now gobblygook jargon that is really getting people on board.
+Tip us off about a fantastic open data project that is doing amazing things with the local community - we are interested in straightforward non-gobblygook jargon that is really getting people on board.

 Join our blogging team and share your opinions about best practice within open data.
 Document your experience, success stories and more importantly failures.

 Hold your own consultation event in your community or the people you work with.
-We will supply you will all the resources you need and the mechanisms to collect the data.
+We will supply you with all the resources you need and the mechanisms to collect the data.